kid1412621/dotfiles/README.md

 Under the hoods, using [stow](https://www.gnu.org/software/stow/) to create symbolic links.

+> > [!NOTE]
-> Note: The intall script only supports package manager: brew, dnf and apt.
+> 1. The intall script only supports package manager: brew, dnf and apt.
 And make sure the user got install permission.
+> 2. Replace `.ssh/config` with your own settings.

 ## Todo: